What Is the Average Salary by Age in Oregon?

 Examples of the Highest-Paying Jobs in Oregon

-According to the BLS, some of Oregon’s highest-paying jobs are:
+According to annual mean wages reported by the BLS, some of Oregon’s highest-paying jobs are:

-There are other occupations in Oregon with an annual salary of $85,000 or more a year that can allow for a more flexible schedule or be done remotely, such as an art director, financial specialist, web designer, or writer.
+There are other occupations in Oregon that pay an annual salary of $80,000 or more a year and allow for a more flexible schedule or remote work, such as an art director, financial specialist, web designer, or writer.
 These are jobs that can easily be work-from-home situations, which can offer opportunities for introverts.

 Whatever your current salary, there are always ways to maximize your earnings by monitoring your spending and setting up a budget.
 A budget planner app can help with both.